hanegraaff/financial-calculator/readme.md

 usage: valuate_security.py [-h] [-ticker TICKER] [-ticker-file TICKER_FILE]
                            year

-This financial calculator will generate various metrics given a single ticker symbol or a file and a year.
-Currently only support Graham Number calculation.
-When processing metrics for multiple securities you may supply a text file containing a list of securities, one per line.
-Parameters must include either -ticker or -ticker-file parameter
+Performs a DCF analisys of a stock and returns the intrinsic price.
+The parameters are ticker symbol (or file containing one security per line) and a year represending the most recent year end reports.

 positional arguments:
-  year                  Year
+  year                  Year of the most recent year end financial statements

 optional arguments:
   -h, --help            show this help message and exit -ticker TICKER        Ticker Symbol
   -ticker-file TICKER_FILE
                         Ticker Symbol file

 ```

 Examples: